Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 In the book of Revelation, John, the author of the book, has extensive visions of being in heaven, interacting with Jesus, angels, and other heavenly beings.
 In chapters two and three, Jesus addresses seven churches: He commends, rebukes, exhorts them to change, and provides both promises and consequences for those who do and don't change.
 What Jesus says to those seven churches can tell us a lot about how we should see (and evaluate) churches.
 Even across the entire New Testament, we can see both positive and negative examples of what solid churches look like, and those help us decide what church to take part in and belong to, no matter where we find ourselves.

-With this blog, I'll cover a few items, all focusing on how to discern what church to join — namely, the book of Revelation, New Testament churches and their "one-anothers", and I'll close off with some application and resources.
+With this blog, I'll cover a few items, all focusing on how to discern what church to join — namely, the book of Revelation, New Testament churches and the "one anothers", and I'll close off with some application and resources.

 # Revelation's Seven Churches